Issue Date |

 their multi-year set "Fossil of Slovenia".

-The stamp show a Trilobite -
+The stamp shows a Trilobite -

 Paladin (Kaskia) bedici.